 Going further in Myanmar

-For over 20 years, Health Poverty Action has been working with communities in Myanmar’s isolated, mountainous northeast, in areas controlled by armed ethnic groups.
+We work in solidarity with Health Poverty Action Global.
+For over 20 years, Health Poverty Action Global has been working with communities in Myanmar’s isolated, mountainous northeast, in areas controlled by armed ethnic groups.
 It can be up to 12 days’ walk from the closest roads and many people pay huge expenses to receive simple medical treatments.

 “It’s a huge challenge.
 The natural environment here is very difficult.
 The rain never stops during the rainy seasons and some areas have no access at all…But I want to do it…so I will take responsibility to reach every corner of our homeland.”

-In collaboration with local government, we train health workers with local knowledge of these communities and their dialects, provide mobile clinics that reach the remotest villages, and supply equipment to regional clinics.
+Health Poverty Action USA is dedicated to creating strategic partnerships and collaborating with local government, to support health workers going further.
+We support training health workers with local knowledge of these communities and their dialects, support the provision of mobile clinics that reach the remotest villages, and help supply equipment to regional clinics.

 Clashes with the government and ethnic minorities mean that tensions are high, and people are wary of both the central government and outsiders.
 Very few NGOs have the authorization, knowledge or ability to work here, meaning that our impact is absolutely vital.